 '''

-protected RemoteEventListener listener = null;

-public EventRegistration addRemoteListener(RemoteEventListener listener)

-throws java.util.TooManyListenersException {

 if (this.listener == null {

 this.listener = listener;

 } else {

 throw new java.util.TooManyListenersException();

 }

-return new EventRegistration(OL, proxy, null, OL);
+return new EventRegistration(OL, this, null, OL);

-}

 '''

-This is close to the ordinary Java event registration; no really useful information is returned that wasn't known before.
+This is close to the ordinary Java event registration-no really useful information is returned that wasn't known before.
 In particular, there is no lease object, so you could probably assume that the lease is being granted "forever," as would be the case with non-networked objects.

-When an event occurs, the listener can be informed by the event generator calling fireNotify().
-In Jini 2.0, the source object will be a proxy:
+When an event occurs, the listener can be informed by the event generator calling fireNotify():

-It is easy to add a handback to this: just add another field to the object, and set and return this in the registration and notify methods.
-Far more complex is the addition of a non-null lease.
-First, the event source has to decide on a lease policy-that is, for what periods of time is it going to grant leases.
+It is easy to add a handback to this: just add another field to the object, and set and return this object in the registration and notify methods.
+Far more complex is adding a non-null lease.
+Firstly, the event source has to decide on a lease policy, that is, for what periods of time it will grant leases.
 Then it has to implement a timeout mechanism to discard listeners when their leases expire.
 And finally, it has to handle lease renewal and cancellation requests, possibly using its lease policy again to make decisions.
 The landlord package would be of use here.